CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 To complete the logic, we now have to achieve a sub-goal:

-> 🎯 Sub-goal: Find an expression for the hours from the `time` input
+> 🎯 Sub-goal: Find the hours value from the `time` input

 ### 🧶 Accessing strings